 Statistics is a form of mathematical analysis of data leading to reasonable conclusions from data.
 It is useful while evaluating claims, drawing key insights, or making predictions and decisions using data.
-Let us look at some common terms used in statistics before we jump into different types of statistical analysis.
+In this guide, let us understand descriptive statistics in its depth.

 Types of Data